 Students are often pushed into advanced classes before they are comfortable with the basics.
 This is especially problematic in math.
 It's easy to get behind and to want to give up.
-We offer individual and small-group tutorials in math and science, given by qualified university graduate students or upper-level undergraduates, starting October 2, 2013.
+We offer individual and small-group tutorials in math and science, given by qualified university graduate students or upper-level undergraduates.
 Our tutorials build an understanding of concepts through hands-on problem solving.

 Our operations manager, Anthony Sabo has been selected for a prestigious award: the University of Windsor's 2014 Student's Choice: Outstanding VIP Supervisor Award.
 In announcing the award, Kerri Zold, the Supervisor for Co-operative Education and Career Services, wrote "Your support of our Volunteer Intership Program and students is exemplary and I feel fortunate to have you participate as a supervisor."

 Pearl Bradd, who was recognised as the "Grandmother of Science City" in 2011 for her years of contributions and work for here, was declared a Conservation Champion at a recent ceremony by ERCA, the Essex Region Conservation Authority.
 One of Pearl's most recent projects has been to revamp our animal and fossil exhibits.
 Come and admire her wonderful work!